yyr/ncl-mode/README.rst

 gen-tags.sh
 ~~~~~~~~~~~

-One liner to generate ctags from NCL Source files (look into tools
+One linper to generate ctags from NCL Source files (look into tools
 directory); uses USAGE:

 .. code:: example